8 Rules (DOs and DON’Ts) of Employee Time Tracking

 Rule #2.
 Make it quick

-You don’t want to be in the situation where time tracking is taking more time than it helps to save.
+You don’t want to be in a situation where time tracking is taking more time than it helps to save.
 Ensure that filling in the timesheets or entering data won’t take more than 10 minutes of employee’s time each day.
 To speed up the process, create pre-designed timesheets.
 If you’re using work management software, set up project categories and task types that help to automatically fill in entry fields.

 Rule #3.
 Align everyone’s time tracking